-Here, survival function S(t), described as a cumulative distribution function of probability density f(t), gives the probability that the duration of firm operations T exceeds a specific time t.
-It takes a value of one at the initial time point (t=0) and goes down to zero, according to increased t.
-It is known that the survival function simultaneously produces its reverse cumulative distribution function of hazard function h(t).
-It gives the instantaneous probability per time unit, that is, a conditional failure rate that a company ceases operations during a given time interval between t and $t + \Delta t$:
+Here, the survival function S(t), described as a cumulative distribution function of probability density f(t), gives the probability that the duration of firm operations T exceeds a specific time t.
+It takes a value of 1 at the initial time point (t=0) and goes down to zero, according to increased t.
+The survival function is known to simultaneously produce its reverse cumulative distribution function of hazard function h(t).
+It gives the instantaneous probability per time unit, that is, a company's conditional failure rate-the likelihood of its ceasing operation during a given time interval between t and $t + \Delta t$ :